chenyk1990/sigrecover/README.md

 -----------
 ## Copyright
-    Authors of the dl1dnoise paper, 2021-present
+    Authors of the sigrecover paper, 2021-present
 -----------

 ## License